spatiotemporal-data/spatiotemporal-data.github.io/trade/import-export.md

 **Content:**

 - Download data from the WTO Stats and preprocessing these data in Python (e.g., `pandas` and `numpy`).
-- Spatial heatmaps for visualizing international import and export trade values.
+- Visualizing international import and export trade values with `geopandas`.
 - Monthly import/export trade values from 2000 to 2022.